VisionArt/GetCleanData_CourseProject/CodeBook.md

 <BR>iv) Merge the training and test data sets into one consolidated data set using cbind and rbind functions (by row number).

 ### 2) Extracts only the measurements on the mean and standard deviation for each measurement.
-- Use the grep function to scan for specific patterns to include/exclude in the table headers.
+- Use the grepl function to scan for specific patterns to include in the table headers.

 ### 3) Uses descriptive activity names to name the activities in the data set
 - Use the merge function to label descriptive activity names, with activityID translated to activityType.